hamid-xcerlabs/commerce-intelligence-system/README.md

+## What Makes This Different

+Unlike traditional chatbot or automation setups, this system:

+- Uses AI for decision-making, not just replies
+- Connects real-time commerce data with conversations
+- Focuses on conversion outcomes, not just engagement
+- Implements follow-up logic based on purchase behavior

+This is not a chatbot it is a commerce intelligence layer.

 # Commerce Intelligence System

 AI-powered system designed to convert customer conversations into real-time product recommendations and revenue opportunities for modern retail brands.